micene09/scarlett/docs/api/request-options.md

 type onRequest = (request: IRequest) => void | Promise
 ```

 Global handler, running on your rest client context, called at every request.
-You can edit the outgoing request options, just modify the `request` object provided as first argument.
+You can edit the outgoing request options just modifying the `request` object provided as first argument.
 If the return value is a `Promise`'s instance, the request will `await` for it before starting.

 ## onResponse